Mtito Andei: Population

 According to the 1999 Kenya National Census, Mtito Andei's urban population was counted at 4,304 (1999 Census).

-In 2010, the population of the town was estimated at about 4,760.
+In 2010, the population of the town was estimated at 4,760.

 Transport

 Mtito Andei lies on the main rail line of Kenya Railways, between Mombasa and Nairobi.
 The town is also served by Mtito Andei Airport.
 The main thoroughfare going through town is the Mombasa-Nairobi Road (A109).
 Going south east, the road continues on to Tsavo, then Voi and eventually Mombasa.
 Going north west, the road goes through Kibwezi and Sultan Hamud, before entering Nairobi.

 Points of interest

 The points of interest located in Mtito Andei or close to its borders include the following: